-Click the Save button to save your changes.
+Click on the Save button to save your changes.

 For Brazilian users, you may wish to turn on the CDI interest calculations (for holding cost).
-This is an alternative method to calculate compound interest rather than simple interest and no interest on Saturday, Sunday, or Holidays.
-Please note that this applies only during Recommendations generation and will be inconsistent with other features (like Cost reports).
+This is an alternative method to calculate compound interest rather than simple interest and no interest on Saturdays, Sundays, or Holidays.

+Note: This applies only during Recommendations generation and will be inconsistent with other features (like Cost reports).
 To turn this on, find file <application-path>/WEB-INF/opticash.properties and modify the values of the following parameters:

 cdi_interest_calculation=on

 cdi_interest_calculation_calendar_id=CDI_CALENDAR